 - Often, narrators have an extra second or two of silence at the beginning and/or end.
 If the silent parts seem unnaturally long, you can easily trim them off.
 To do that, select the part of your audio/video narration that you want to keep, then click the Trim button on the toolbar.
 The sections of your audio/video clip outside the selected area will be removed.

-- If you notice background noise in your audio or video narration, you can easily get rid of it using the relevant option in iSpring Presenter.
+- If you notice background noise in your audio or video narration, you can easily get rid of it using the relevant option in iSpring Suite.
 Select the noise part of your narration, click Remove Noise on the toolbar, and in the open window confirm it by clicking Remove Noise.
 If you’re already an expert at removing noise, you can select the option Don’t show this window again to skip the instructions in the future.

 - If the audio or video you’ve inserted is too quiet or too loud, that’s not a problem!
 Click the Adjust Volume button on the toolbar and increase or decrease your clip’s volume in the open window.